YinYinTan/CIND820FinalProject/README.md

 * **5. Comparison of Models**: Identification of the best model from the final ones developed in sections 1, 3, 4A, and 4B.
 * **6. Stability of Best Model by Varying k-folds for Cross Validation**: Investigation of stability of the best model by obtaining Recall scores from cross validation using 3 to 15 folds.

-## 4a_Random_Forest_Classification_Models_PCA.ipynb
-This file contains several random forest classification models, using the working dataset with principal components obtained from '1_Data_Transformation_&_EDA.ipynb' (i.e. 3b.
-Working Dataset - PCA.csv).
-The file is split into multiple sections:
-* **1. All Principal Components in Working Dataset - Evaluation using Train-Test Split**: A random forest classification model, using package defaults, and all principal components.
-* **2. All Principal Components in Working Dataset - Hyperparameter Tuning**: Identification of best combination of parameters for the random forest classification model.
-  * **2.1 Random Search with Cross Validation**: A random search to narrow down possible parameter values.
-  * **2.2 Grid Search with Cross Validation**: A grid search to test multiple combination of parameter values, chosen based on the results of the random search.
-* **3. All Principal Components in Working Dataset, Using Parameters from Grid Search - Evaluation using Repeated 10-fold Cross Validation**: Evaluation of the model using best combination of parameters previously identified in section 2.
-* **4. Top Principal Components**: Building a model using a select number of principal components.
-  * **4.1 Top 1 to 20 Principal Components**: Investigation of the number of principal components to use by obtaining Recall scores using 1 to 20 principal components.
-  * **4.2 Top 17 Principal Components - Evaluation using Repeated 10-fold Cross Validation**: Evaluation of the model with the ideal number of principal components previously identified, using repeated 10-fold cross validation and the best combination of parameters previously identified during hyperparameter tuning.
-* **5. Comparison of Models**: Identification of the best model from the final ones developed in sections 1, 3, and 4.
-* **6. Stability of Best Model by Varying k-folds for Cross Validation**: Investigation of stability of the best model by obtaining Recall scores from cross validation using 3 to 15 folds.

 ## 5_SVM_Classification_Models.ipynb
 This file contains several SVM classification models, using the working dataset obtained from '1_Data_Transformation_&_EDA.ipynb' (i.e. 3a.
 Working Dataset.csv).
 The file is split into multiple sections:
 * **1. All Features in Working Dataset - Evaluation using Train-Test Split**: A SVM classification model, using package defaults, and no feature selection.